mikemoraned/tautona/README.md

 # Motivation

-Playing with extracting knowledge from slack metadata.
-For example, try to find something out about channels or people by looking at how they are related on slack.
+Playing with extracting knowledge from slack data or metadata.
+For example, try to find similar channels, based on content.

 # Prerequisites